MardonHH/TWRP_IMAGE_PORTER/README.md

 AF Senior Member/Guide ©2014

-Please read all README.md files.

 - To use this Theme Porter, clone or download.

 NEW:
-- Place TWRPPORTER and gm to "/system/bin" on your Android device.
+- Place TWRPPORTER to "/system/bin" on your Android device.

-- chmod both to 755 (rwxr-xr-x)
+- chmod to 755 (rwxr-xr-x)

 - Open up your terminal emulator and type then enter, TWRPPORTER, to run the script.